Juju models networks using spaces.

-Provider support: Spaces are currently only supported by the MAAS and EC2 providers.
+Spaces are supported by the following providers:

-Adding and listing spaces and subnets
+Listing spaces and subnets

 Spaces are created with the